 If you are consistently overeating carbohydrates, one of the main effects is unwanted weight gain.
-In spite of their bad reputation, carbs are not bad, they are important to human function as explained throughout this chapter.
+In spite of their bad reputation, carbs are not bad, they are important to human function.
 There are tons of examples of lean and fit people who consume generous amounts of carbohydrates, however anything in excess will result in issues.

 Unlike athletes or fitness competitors looking to gain lean muscle mass, the average adult cannot justify consumption of excessively large portions of carbohydrates.
 Unless you are Michael Phelps burning thousands of calories per day with your training, there is no practical reason to consume excess carbs above and beyond what your body needs to maintain your current body mass.
 This is not intended to be a sentence to a life of boredom and boring foods.
 It’s a wake-up call to take an aware approach to eating to avoid serious health issues that are easily prevented such as the following:

 1. Hyperglycemia (Type 2 Diabetes) – This condition is the result of excess glucose in one’s blood stream.
 This is one of the key signs of diabetes a condition where the body cannot effectively lower one’s blood sugar due to irregularities with ones insulin levels.
 This results in frequent urination as well as a persistent thirst.
 Eating excessive amounts of sugar is the primary cause of this condition, however there are cases where the body is not able to effectively manage glucose metabolism due to the inability to create insulin (type 1 diabetes) or a case of insulin resistance (type 2 diabetes).